-- 2. To consider and vote upon a proposal to amend PIA's Certificate of Incorporation to increase the number of authorized shares of PIA Common Stock from 15 million to 47 million ("Charter Amendment No. 1").
-A copy of such proposed amendment to PIA's Certificate of Incorporation is attached as Annex B-1 to the Proxy Statement. - 3.
-To consider and vote upon a proposal to amend PIA's Certificate of Incorporation to delete the prohibition on stockholder action by written consent without a meeting under Delaware law ("Charter Amendment No. 2").
-A copy of such proposed amendment to PIA's Certificate of Incorporation is attached as Annex B-2 to the Proxy Statement. - 4.
-To consider and vote upon a proposal to amend PIA's Certificate of Incorporation to change the name of PIA Merchandising Services, Inc. to "SPAR Group, Inc." ("Charter Amendment No. 3").
-A copy of such proposed amendment to PIA's Certificate of Incorporation is attached as Annex B-3 to the Proxy Statement.
-Charter Amendment No. 1, Charter Amendment No. 2 and Charter Amendment No. 3 are collectively referred to as the "Pre-Merger Charter Amendments." - 5.
-To consider and vote upon a proposal to authorize an amendment, if deemed necessary in the sole discretion of the PIA Board of Directors (the "PIA Board"), to PIA's Certificate of Incorporation to effect a reverse stock split of the issued and outstanding shares of PIA Common Stock, on the basis of one of the following ratios: one share in exchange for every two issued and outstanding shares, one share in exchange for every three issued and outstanding shares or one share in exchange for every four issued and outstanding shares, with the PIA Board having the discretion to determine the appropriate ratio to use immediately prior to effecting the reverse stock split (the "Reverse Split Proposal").
-A copy of such proposed amendment to PIA's Certificate of Incorporation is attached as Annex B-4 to the Proxy Statement. - 6.
-To consider and vote upon a proposal to amend PIA's Amended and Restated 1995 Stock Option Plan (the "1995 Option Plan"), subject to the consummation of the Merger, to increase the number of shares of PIA Common Stock reserved for issuance upon exercise of stock options granted thereunder from 1.3 million to 3.5 million (the "Option Plan Amendment").
-The Option Plan
+2. To consider and vote upon a proposal to amend PIA's Certificate of Incorporation to (i) increase the number of authorized shares of PIA Common Stock from 15 million to 47 million, (ii) delete the prohibition on stockholder action by written consent without a meeting under Delaware law, and (iii) change the name of PIA Merchandising Services, Inc. to "SPAR Group, Inc." (the "Charter Amendment").
+A copy of the proposed amendment to PIA's Certificate of Incorporation is attached as Annex B to the Proxy Statement.

-Amendment will be effected only if the Merger is consummated.
+3. To consider and vote upon a proposal to amend PIA's Amended and Restated 1995 Stock Option Plan (the "1995 Option Plan"), subject to the consummation of the Merger, to increase the number of shares of PIA Common Stock reserved for issuance upon exercise of stock options granted thereunder from 1.3 million to 3.5 million (the "Option Plan Amendment").
+The Option Plan Amendment will be effected only if the Merger is consummated.
 The full text of the 1995 Option Plan, as amended by the Option Plan Amendment, is attached as Annex C to the Proxy Statement.

-- 7. To elect seven directors of PIA to serve on the PIA Board until the consummation of the Merger or, if the Merger is not consummated, until such time as their successors are duly elected and qualified.
+- 4. To elect seven directors of PIA to serve on the Board of Directors of PIA (the "PIA Board") until the consummation of the Merger or, if the Merger is not consummated, until such time as their successors are duly elected and qualified.
 In connection with the consummation of the Merger, however, if elected, each of the nominees for director other than Messrs.
 Patrick W. Collins and J. Christopher Lewis has agreed to resign from the PIA Board, and Messrs.
-Collins and Lewis will appoint the two SAI Principals (Robert G. Brown and William H. Bartels) and Robert O. Aders to fill three of the five remaining vacancies on the PIA Board. - 8.
-To transact such other business as may properly come before the $\mbox{\it Annual}$ Meeting or any adjournment thereof.
+Collins and Lewis will appoint the two SAI Principals (Robert G. Brown and William H. Bartels) and Robert O. Aders to fill three of the five remaining vacancies on the PIA Board. - 5.
+To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-Approval of each of the Pre-Merger Charter Amendments and the Reverse Split Proposal requires the affirmative vote of a majority of the outstanding shares of PIA Common Stock entitled to vote thereon at the Annual Meeting.
-Approval of each of the Share/Option Issuance and the Option Plan Amendment requires the affirmative vote of a majority of the votes cast with respect to each such proposal.
-Approval of the Share/ Option Issuance, each of the three Pre-Merger Charter Amendments, the Reverse Split Proposal and the Option Plan Amendment (collectively, the "Merger Proposals") is required for the Merger to be consummated.
-Unless all six Merger Proposals are approved, the Merger cannot be consummated and none of the six proposals will be approved.
+Approval of the Charter Amendment requires the affirmative vote of a majority of the outstanding shares of PIA Common Stock entitled to vote thereon at the Annual Meeting.
+Approval of each of the Share/Option Issuance and the Option Plan Amendment requires the affirmative vote of a majority of the votes cast with respect to each such proposal; provided that the total number of votes cast on each such proposal represents more than 50% of the outstanding shares of PIA Common Stock entitled to vote thereon at the Annual Meeting.
+Approval of the Share/Option Issuance, the Charter Amendment and Option Plan Amendment is required for the Merger to be consummated.
+Unless all three proposals are approved, the Merger cannot be consummated and none of the three proposals will be approved.
 The director nominees that receive the greatest number of votes at the Annual Meeting will be elected to serve on the PIA Board until such time as the Merger may be consummated, or if the Merger is not consummated, until such time as their successors are duly elected and qualified.